 Stress and the Body

 Stress is not a bad word.
-Although it can destroy a person’s health, it is also beneficial in some cases, and can help a person deal with difficult situations.
-In fact, stress has a certain affect on the body, which is sometimes called the fight-or-flight response.
-In the face of stress, the body reacts by sending brain signals to the body—much like an alarm sounds when there is danger.
+Although it can destroy a person’s health, it is also beneficial in some cases.
+It helps a person deal with difficult situations.
+In fact, stress has a specific effect on the body, which is sometimes called the fight-or-flight response.
+In the face of stress, the body reacts by sending brain signals to the body, much like an alarm sounds when there is danger.
 A combination of hormone and nerve signals prompts your adrenal glands to increase levels of certain hormones, including cortisol and adrenaline.
 Occasional bursts of these hormones can help a person react to problems by increasing energy levels and enhancing awareness.
-However, if this stress reaction stays constant, a person becomes overexposed to stress hormones, and faces certain health risks as a result.
+However, if this stress reaction stays constant, a person becomes overexposed to stress hormones.
+This can cause you to face certain health risks as a result.
 The following are some of the conditions associated with chronic stress:

 Certain herbs have a calming effect on the body and can help you balance the stress in your life.
 The following are some well-known herbs for stress reduction.